ksaulog/nikto-lab/NiktoLab.md

 >**Question**: What are the limitations of using Nikto?

 >**Question**: What tools can we use to improve our security assessment of a web server?

+## Questions (restated)

+1. Name the 3 options we used for the `nikto` command and what they do
+2. Give 3 potentially interesting output lines from `nikto`
+3. How would you describe the vulnerability we found by checking the /passwords route and what can a web developer do to fix?
+4. What are the limitations of using `nikto`
+5. What tools can we use to improve our security assessment of a web server

 ## References